SheilaPutri/LobbyCore/README.md

 # LobbyCore

-- 👋 Hi, This plugin for your lobby server
+This plugin for your lobby server support for pocketmine api 3.0.0